WenshuaiJiangCorn/sl-experiment-wj/README.md

 be initialized **manually** before running the sl-experiment command.
 See the main [Unity repository](https://github.com/Sun-Lab-NBB/GIMBL-tasks) for details on starting experiment task runtimes.
-To prepare the ScanImage software for runtime, enable 'External Triggers' and configure the system to take **start** and **stop** triggers from the ports wired to the Actor microcontroller as described in our [microcontroller repository](https://github.com/Sun-Lab-NBB/sl-micro-controllers).
+To prepare the ScanImage software for runtime, enable 'External Triggers' and configure the system to take **start** and **stop** triggers from the ports wired to the Actor microcontroller as described in the [microcontroller repository](https://github.com/Sun-Lab-NBB/sl-micro-controllers).
 Then, hit 'Loop' to 'arm' the system to start frame acquisition when it receives the 'start' TTL trigger from this library.